A first view on the density of 5-planar graphs: General 5-planar graphs

 \section{General 5-planar graphs}

-In order to derive our main result, we will use a \emph{discharging technique} which borrows ideas and notations from \cite{Ackerman2007}.
-We denote by $\planar$ the so-called \emph{planarization} of $\Gamma$, i.e, the vertices and crossing points of $\Gamma$ are the vertices of $\planar$, while the edges of $\planar$ are the crossing-free segments in $\Gamma$ which are bounded by vertices and crossing points.
-We will refer to the vertices of $\planar \cap G$ as \emph{original}. \begin{theorem} An $n$-vertex simple topological $5$-planar graph $G$ has at most $\frac{340}{49}(n-2)$ edges. \end{theorem} \begin{proof} Fix a simple $5$-planar drawing $\Gamma$ of $G$.
-We will prove \cref{thm:5planar} by induction on the number of vertices of $G$.
-Clearly, if $n \leq 12$, we have $\frac{340}{49}(n-2) > \binom{n}{2}$ and the theorem holds.
-Thus, we assume that $n \geq 13$.
-Moreover, we can assume that every vertex in $G$ has degree at least six, as otherwise the statement follows by removing a vertex of small degree and applying the induction hypothesis.
-We begin with the following important observation for $\planar$; its proof is analogous to the one in \cite{DBLP:journals/comgeo/Ackerman19}.
+In order to derive our main result, we will use \emph{discharging techniques} similarly as in \cite{Ackerman2007}.
+We denote by $\planar$ the so-called \emph{planarization} of $\Gamma$, i.e., the vertices and crossing points of $\Gamma$ are the vertices of $\planar$, while the edges of $\planar$ are the crossing-free segments in $\Gamma$ which are bounded by vertices and crossings.
+The faces of $\planar$ are the con\-nected regions bounded by the edges of $\planar$.
+The vertices of $\planar \cap G$ are called \emph{original}.